-Tim Russell is the Vice President of Community Engagement at WTTW and WFMT.
+Tim Russell is the Vice President of Community Engagement and Diversity, Equity & Inclusion at WTTW and WFMT.

 It feels like it was just yesterday that we were sitting down to reflect on 2019, and now here we are again, on the crux of a new year.
 2020 has been a truly unforgettable year: a global pandemic that took away so many things we love; a racial awakening that highlighted the discrimination faced by the Black community; and a heated presidential election that has greatly divided us.
 However, we have also witnessed how everyday people doing extraordinary things continue to inspire our community.

 To make sense of this remarkable year, WTTW sought to address some of the most important issues of our time with our content, while educating and entertaining children and families.
 We are proud to be Chicago’s Window to the World, sharing the stories of women and men who have influenced Chicago, America, and the world.

 With that goal in mind, I would like to share my favorite WTTW and PBS content of 2020.
 My playlist is divided into three categories: Diversity, News, and Entertainment.
 I hope you enjoy it!
 Let us know what you think of the playlist and what you would add to your own!

 In the late 1960s, the young Black Panther leader Fred Hampton brokered an alliance between the Panthers, Puerto Rican Young Lords, and poor white Appalachian Young Patriots in Chicago to organize against poverty and lack of services.
 The alliance became known as the Rainbow Coalition.
 Hampton's life was cut short when he, along with another Panther, was killed by police in a raid on their home.

 Documentarian Stanley Nelson is a stalwart on PBS, with numerous excellent films about Black life under his belt.
 This documentary about Miles Davis pulls back the curtain on the legendary jazz musician and includes never-before-seen footage and studio outtakes.